AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-illum.md

 If the specified illumination map is not available in the target vignette, the nearest available map is used instead.

-`illum=-1` specifies that the illumination map is selected automatically based on the `gloss=` value.
+`illum=-1` Specifies that the illumination map is selected automatically based on the `gloss=` value.

 ## Properties {#section-aace8466566e4cf1a0c5a6c0167245c9}